andaley/homesoon/README.md

 source secrets.sh
 ```

-Gather data from Craigslist with the command `python seed.py`.
+Back in your terminal, gather data from Craigslist with the command `python seed.py`.

 Run `python tests.py` to verify the data structure from Craigslist hasn't changed.